Chapter 14.

 At its core, economics is a behavioural science.
 While it often involves the manipulation of numbers and the analysis of data, it is fundamentally about human behaviour.
 As Gary Becker explores in The Economic Approach to Human Behavior, it is the study of how individuals and societies make decisions in the face of scarcity, and how these decisions impact the production, consumption, and transfer of wealth.
 Economics seeks to explain why people make the choices they do, how they respond to incentives, and how these individual actions shape the broader economic landscape.

 Despite the reality of finite planetary resources, human behaviour too often operates as if there were no scarcity.
-The prevailing interpretation in conventional economics often frames scarcity as an inherent limitation, driving an extractive economic model that inadvertently promotes resource depletion.
+The entrenched logic of neoliberalism frames the concept as an unassailable dogma, creating a system of perceived scarcity that drives a rapacious economic model and inadvertently promotes resource depletion.
 True scarcity, in its most problematic sense, predominantly exists as a defining characteristic of an extractive economy.
 It is vital to understand that a finite planet does not necessarily mean a finite economy.
 While there are undeniable biophysical limits, economic growth is fundamentally about the creation of value, which can be decoupled from ever-increasing physical consumption.
 Value can increasingly be generated through knowledge, services, innovation, and efficiency.
+Consider a monoculture farm: if we ask if infinite growth is possible on a finite planet, the answer looks bleak; yet, if we transition that same land to regenerative agriculture, the growth will be enough for what we need.

 A different lens, borrowed from biology, offers a compelling counter-narrative to this linear, extractive view.
 When observing natural ecosystems, we see systems that become progressively diverse and abundant.
 These ecologies thrive through regenerative processes and the continuous cycling of resources.
 This biological perspective challenges us to reconsider how human economic systems can emulate such regenerative principles, moving beyond managing limits to actively cultivating conditions for sustained flourishing.

-Economic decisions are not merely technical calculations but profound reflections of underlying societal values and ethical priorities.
-They are shaped by how those with power choose to organise society.
+Economic decisions are not merely technical calculations but stark manifestos of underlying societal values and ethical priorities.
+They are the direct outcome of political choices made by those who frame the system.
 The choices we make about how resources are produced and distributed inevitably shape the kind of society we inhabit, impacting everything from social equity to ecological health.
 Recognising these embedded values and the power dynamics that enshrine them is essential for building economic systems that truly serve the well-being of both people and planet.

 To build economies that truly serve both people and planet, understanding traditional economic mechanisms is vital, but so is recognising their limitations and integrating them with newer, more holistic frameworks.
 Markets play a crucial role in coordinating economic activity.
 A market is any place, physical or virtual, where buyers and sellers interact to exchange goods or services.
 The interaction of supply and demand determines prices and quantities.
 However, the prevailing goal in traditional market-driven economies is often measured by Gross Domestic Product (GDP).
 GDP has significant limitations, as it does not account for non-market activities, the distribution of income, or the environmental impact of production.
 The reliance solely on GDP growth warrants critical examination.